APogue/APogue.github.io/projects/codebook.md

   - `unclear` → It is not possible to determine from available records whether a policy was violated or which policy applies
   - `contested` → Administration or participants **disagreed over whether a policy was violated**, or the policy's applicability/enforcement was formally challenged

-  Note: This is a temporal indicator
+  Note: This can serve as a temporal indicator.
+It's also helpful to indicate when other variables, e.g. `accountability_follow_up`, are `none` or `n/a`, that there was no administrative failure if no violation occurred.

 - **`policy_violation_type`**
   What type of formal university policy was violated, if any